In Vivo

 Viral: For other organ systems, including the muscle, lung and central nervous system, we have emphasized viral delivery, primarily using adeno-associated viral (AAV) vectors.
 These vectors are designed to deliver DNA encoding for Cas9 and guide RNAs into specific tissues of the body.

-Our first in vivo programs target validated genes for reducing the risk of heart disease.
-These programs use lipid nanoparticles (LNPs) to deliver Cas9 mRNA and gRNA to the liver with the goal of reducing expression of genes that have a known association with cardiovascular disease.
+Our first in vivo programs target validated genes that have a known association with cardiovascular disease.
+These programs use lipid nanoparticles (LNPs) to deliver Cas9 mRNA and gRNA to the liver with the goal of reducing expression of Lp(a) and ANGPTL3, respectively.

 To learn more about the full range of investigational therapies we are developing, visit our pipeline page.